French Revolutionary Wars: 1795

 The year opened with French forces in the process of attacking the Dutch Republic in the middle of winter.
 The Dutch people rallied to the French call and started the Batavian Revolution.
 City after city was occupied by the French.
 The Dutch fleet was captured, and the stadtholder William V fled to be replaced by a popular Batavian Republic, a sister republic which supported the revolutionary cause and signed a treaty with the French, ceding the territories of North Brabant and Maastricht to France on 16 May.

 With the Netherlands falling, Prussia also decided to leave the coalition, signing the Peace of Basel on 6 April, ceding the west bank of the Rhine to France.
-This freed Prussia to finish the occupation of Poland.
+This freed Prussia to finish the Third Partition of Poland.

+In March a revolt broke out in Grenada which was supported by the First French Republican forces of Martinique, and French troops were sent in limited quantities to the island to fight under the command of General Julien Fédon, a mulatto from Martinique.
+In April most of the island was under the control of the rebels and they repelled various attacks by the British troops led by Louis Cazot LaGrenade, including an attack which led to the spontaneous execution of the governor who was captured earlier in the revolt.

 The French army in Spain advanced in Catalonia while taking Bilbao and Vitoria and marching toward Castile.
 By 10 July, Spain also decided to make peace, recognizing the revolutionary government and ceding the territory of Santo Domingo, but returning to the pre-war borders in Europe.
 This left the armies on the Pyrenees free to march east and reinforce the armies on the Alps, and the combined army overran Piedmont.

-Meanwhile in Asia and Africa, Dutch Cape Colony and Ceylon were invaded by the British.
+Meanwhile, in Africa and Asia, the Dutch-controlled Cape Colony and Ceylon were captured by the British.

 Meanwhile, Britain's attempt to reinforce the rebels in the Vendée by landing troops at Quiberon failed, and a conspiracy to overthrow the republican government from within ended when Napoleon Bonaparte's garrison used cannon to fire grapeshot into the attacking mob (which led to the establishment of the Directory).

 On the Rhine frontier, General Pichegru, negotiating with the exiled Royalists, betrayed his army and forced the evacuation of Mannheim and the failure of the siege of Mainz by Jourdan.
 This was a moderate setback to the position of the French.

 In northern Italy, victory at the Battle of Loano in November gave France access to the Italian peninsula.